Huizenga’s telephone town hall highlights new legislation signed by Trump

 The repeal is requiring publicly traded oil, natural gas, coal, and mineral companies to disclose payments made to foreign governments, a requirement of the 2010 Dodd-Frank overhaul that was completed in the final months of President Obama's administration.

-“I met with one of the Securities and Exchange Commissioners today in my office, and he had along with him someone from Uganda who runs their government equivalent to the securities and Exchange Commission,” said Huizenga, “Where we talked about the extract of minerals.
-The gentleman from Uganda was very concerned about what this rule had been doing to their economy.”
+"I met with one of the Securities and Exchange Commissioners today in my office, and he had along with him someone from Uganda who runs their government equivalent to the securities and Exchange Commission," Huizenga said, "We talked about the extract of minerals.
+The gentleman from Uganda was very concerned about what this rule had been doing to their economy."

 You can re-listen to the town halls, and find out how you can call in for the next one by visiting Congressman Huizenga's website.